CoWBenchmark/TopCoW_Algo_Submission/task-2-box/README.md

 #### **Test your container!**

 **Highly recommended to test your container by `bash test_run.sh` locally**.
 This will mimic the GC docker running environment and input to your docker container any mha files you provide in the `./test/input` folder.
-It will check the predicted output `cow-roi.json` against what you provide in `./test/expected_output/cow-roi.json`:
+It will check the predicted output `cow-roi.json` against what you provide in `./test/expected_output/cow-roi.json`.

 **Feel free to change the pair of test images in `test/input/images/head-ct-angio/` and `test/input/images/head-mr-angio/`, and the corresponding expected output in `test/expected_output` to validate your algorithm works as intended**.

-**Feel free to change the pair of test images in `test/input/images/head-ct-angio/` and `test/input/images/head-mr-angio/`**.

 **Note:** the scripts work on a case-by-case basis.
 So, there should only be 1 CT image and 1 MR image in the corresponding input folders.